-Wild Dunes Resort is a great resort option for families traveling to Isle of Palms.
-Offering hotel, single family homes, and condo style rentals, it is a fantastic option for families of many different sizes.
+Wild Dunes Resort is a great resort option for families traveling to the Isle of Palms.
+Offering hotel, single-family homes, and condo-style rentals, it is a fantastic option for families of many different sizes.
 Our family enjoys it because there is a little something for everyone.
 The dads enjoy the golf courses, the kids like the huge pools, the moms love the spa, and the whole family appreciates the beach!

 If you want to shop and eat in the area, head to Ocean Boulevard to discover plenty of gift shops and local restaurants.
 If you have an animal lover in the family, be sure to check out the sea turtles.
 The turtles lay their eggs in this area from May to August.
 This is a fantastic experience for your kids, so check it out while you experience the East Coast of the United States.

-Sullivan’s Island is a lovely 2.5 mile long barrier island near the Charleston Harbor.
+Sullivan’s Island is a lovely 2.5-mile-long barrier island near Charleston Harbor.
 With only 2,000 residents, it is the perfect place to get away from the busyness of more popular destinations like Charleston or Myrtle Beach.
 This island is well known for its pristine beaches and scenic views.